Loading...

 Grocery Prices in Moncton, NB

-Prices are collected daily at 6:00 AM ET from publicly available retailer websites.
+Prices are collected every Thursday from publicly available retailer websites.
 Our comparison uses a weighted Jevons methodology for fair, unbiased ranking.
-You can also compare individual product prices side-by-side or check price trends over time.
+Researchers and analysts can access the full per-observation panel via the CGPI whitepaper or the commercial API.

 The Grocery Market in Moncton